Editorial style

 Copyright and Trademark Information

-The university seal and other campus symbols such as the Cal script and some images of Oski are trademarked.
+The university seal and other symbols such as the Cal script and some images of Oski are trademarked.

 Phone and Fax Numbers